cfrench575/cfrench575.github.io/content/posts/image-classifier-fastai-pytorch.md

     - Once trained, the neural network can make predictions or classifications on new, unseen data (test data).
 During this inference phase, the network utilizes the learned weights and biases to process input and produce output.

-# Convolutional Neural Network: An example Using Fastai (Pytorch)
+# Convolutional Neural Network: An Example Using Fastai (Pytorch)
 The following example is from the fastbook online course which uses fastai and pytorch.
 The entire course can be found here https://github.com/fastai/fastbook.

 {{< html >}}